Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 | Wizard | D6 | 6 + :ability-cons: CON modifier | 4 + :ability-cons: CON modifier |

 ***Hit Point Dice***
 Your class's description tells you the die type of your character's Hit Point Dice (or Hit Dice for short); write this on your character sheet.
 At level 1, your character has 1 Hit Die.
-You can spend Hit Dice during a Short Rest to recover Hit Points.
+You can spend Hit Dice during a **:rest-short: Short Rest** to recover Hit Points.
 Your character sheet also includes space to note how many Hit Dice you've spent.

 ***Initiative***
 Write your Dexterity modifier in the space for Initiative on your character sheet.